The Professional Market-place Is Changing

 ...not so very long ago, professionals were seen as knowledgeable, helpful and trustworthy.

 Nuclear family structures have changed; social mobility has increased; the expectation of choice and fast delivery has grown.
-Professionals have become more human, “like us”, less awesome... and the internet has taken easy window-shopping to new levels of popularity.
+Professionals have become more human, “like us”, less awesome... and the internet has taken window-shopping to new levels of speed and popularity.

-Many professionals – especially the experienced, senior, partner/director – may have had to jump to catch up with the changes, and are probably not entirely at ease with how things are nowadays.
+Many professionals – especially the experienced, senior, partner/director – may have had to jump to catch up with the changes, and my still not be entirely at ease with how things are these days.

 - increased availability of training